yasir2000/openwrt-oldwiki-md/Faq.rst

 == Can I adjust the transmit power? ==

 Yes, but cranking the power to the maximum won't help you any.
-You might transmit farther but the noise level will be higher (and will probably bleed into the neighbouring channels) and your recieve sensitivity won't be improved any, limiting your distance.
+You might transmit farther but the noise level will be higher (and will probably bleed into the neighbouring channels; that looks like [http://wl500g.info/showthread.php?t=12&page=2 this] then) and your recieve sensitivity won't be improved any, limiting your distance.
 If you want better range go buy better antennas.